Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 Risk Identification and Assessment

-The first step in cyber risk management is identifying the assets that need protection and the potential threats they face.
-This includes understanding the types of cyberattacks most likely to target an organization, such as malware, ransomware, or advanced persistent threats (APT).
+The starting point of cyber risk management involves identifying assets that need safeguarding and assessing the potential threats they face.
+This requires understanding the types of cyberattacks most likely to affect an organization, such as ransomware, malware, or advanced persistent threats (APT).

 Risk Identification Process:

-• Asset Inventory: Create a detailed list of all assets, including hardware, software, and data, that may be exposed to cyber threats.
+• Asset Inventory: Compile a detailed list of all assets, including hardware, software, and data, that may be at risk from cyber threats.

-• Threat Modeling: Identify potential cyber threat vectors that could exploit vulnerabilities within the organization.
+• Threat Modeling: Pinpoint cyber attack vectors that could exploit weaknesses in the organization’s infrastructure.

-• Vulnerability Assessment: Conduct regular assessments to determine weak points in your systems and networks.
+• Vulnerability Assessment: Perform continuous assessments to discover weak points in your systems and networks.

 Key Components of Cyber Risk Management